 Also, don't forget to bring clothes that are appropriate for the weather conditions, such as a base layer.

 How Much Weight Should I Take Bikepacking?

-A typical bikepacking backpack loaded for a day trip should weigh somewhere between 2.5 pounds to 3 pounds.
+A typical Bikepacking backpack loaded for a day trip should weigh somewhere between 2.5 pounds to 3 pounds.
 Of course, you don't have to fill it to the max.
-If you're going to have a short ride, you can carry less food and other stuffs.
+If you're going to have a short ride, you can carry less food and other stuff.

 Remember, the lighter your backpack, the lighter your bike, and that means the better you will perform during the ride.

 So How Many Liters of Storage for Bikepacking?